 Egg safety in the home

-Eggs are a healthy, nutritious part of many Australians' diet, but they are a raw food and should be stored and handled like raw meat and chicken, to reduce the risk of illness.
+Eggs are a healthy, nutritious part of many Australians' diet, but they are a potentially hazardous raw food so should be stored and handled like raw meat and chicken, to reduce the risk of illness.

-When egg whites are cooked until completely firm and the yolk begins to thicken, foods containing eggs such as cakes, quiches and biscuits are usually safe.
+When egg whites are cooked until completely firm and the yolk begins to thicken, the eggs and foods that contain cooked eggs like cakes, quiches and biscuits generally become safe.
+That’s because cooking eggs to 72°C kills most harmful bugs that may be present, including Salmonella.

 Keeping your own chickens